logo

 Substance Use Disorder Counselor

-Substance abuse counselors in California are not required to be licensed, but the California Department of Health Care Services (DHCS) recognizes three National Commission for Certifying Agencies (NCCA) Institute for Credentialing Excellence (ICE)-accredited organizations that register and certify substance abuse counselors in California:
+In order to provide substance abuse counseling in California, you must have at least a high school diploma or GED.
+Substance abuse counselors in California are not required to be licensed, but the California Department of Health Care Services (DHCS) requires substance use disorder counselors to obtain certification from a recognized National Commission for Certifying Agencies (NCCA) Institute for Credentialing Excellence (ICE)-accredited organization:

 • California Association for Alcohol Drug Educators (CAADE) Addiction Counselor Certification Board of Califonia (ACCBC): leading to the Certified Addiction Treatment Counselor (CATC) credential